Email Sender Name and Sender Email Settings

 - support@yourdomain.com

-This is safer than leaving a generic noreply address that may not be recognized by the server.
+This is safer than using a generic email address that may not exist, such as noreply@yourdomain.com.

 - Go to Theme Options > Email Management > Emails Settings.

-- Replace the default value, such as noreply, with the name you want users to see.
+- Replace the default value with the name you want users to see.

 - Click Save Changes.